arib168/Object-Detection-using-YOLO-V5/README.md

-# SMART TRAFFIC MANAGEMENT SYSTEM
-# Custom Object detection to extract license plate number and rider details using YOLO V5 and Resnet-50 image classifier
+# State-of-the-art Object detection to extract license plate number and rider details using YOLO V5 and Resnet-50 image classifier

 Problem statement : To extract the license plate information if the motorcycle rider is not wearing a helmet (Rider or Pillion or both not wearing).